miki151/keeperrl_wiki/Gameplay/Gameplay.md

 * Its a fun way to escape from reality and immerse yourself in a different world.
 * The permadeath mechanic provides a sense of achievement when you complete a run.

+In KeeperRL, the gameplay is designed to challenge players when it comes to tackling factions like knights.
+It's not as simple as relying on one overpowered (OP) unit to take them on.
+Knights have a coordinated army consisting of archers, melee fighters, and healers.
+This means that players will need to come up with a strategy that takes into account the different types of units and the fact that they are facing a large army.

+Similarly, players won't be able to tackle a player dwarf who's holed up in an ambush by using an army of weaker units.
+Instead, they'll need to think smart and come up with an alternative plan.
+For example, they may be able to ambush the knights in a defensive snare or bait out the holed-up dwarf to attack them.
+Alternatively, leading their army with a unit that can take more than one hit in an ambush may also be a viable strategy.

+It is afterall a strategy game with both rogue-like and RTS elements.
+Players will need to assess the situation and come up with a plan that takes into account the different types of units that their opponent has and the numbers they are facing.
+The game rewards players who can think creatively and come up with innovative ways to defeat their opponents.
+Whatever works, use it.
+There are many different approaches that players can take.
+Ultimately, the game is all about using your brain to outwit your opponents and emerge victorious.

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Gameplay](/keeperrl_wiki/Gameplay "wikilink")

 Other items in this section